 After that began, God prepared Egypt to let Israel go.
 And then finally they were literally freed from one aspect of their bondage.
 God then spent forty years, through a wide variety of experiences through the wilderness, preparing them for possession of their inheritance.
 In the analogy, they were finally saved upon entrance into their inheritance, but all along the way they were being saved from one difficulty after another and being worked on to prepare them for receiving their inheritance.

 Salvation for Moses can easily be considered to have been a 120 years-long process.
 For others, a shorter period, but still a process that had a beginning, a middle, and an end.
-Now for us, we call the beginning our calling and justification.
+Now for us, we call the beginning of our calling justification.
 The middle is sanctification and holiness, and this occupies the greatest length of time.
 The ending is glorification—an entrance into our inheritance.
 So it was entirely practical and truthful for the apostles to write of salvation as being in the past, in the perfect, in the present, and in the future tenses, because each of them is in reality correct.
 However, in the everyday rush, in the pressure of living life, that is something that we tend to lose sight of, and many times we get discouraged, thinking we will not make it successfully to the resurrection.

 Turn with me to a very encouraging section of scriptures in Romans 8.
 Will we make it?
 Are we saved now?
 The answer to that brethren, is yes—if we continue.
 Many Israelites did not continue.